 About remote online notarization

-A remote online notarization (RON) is the act of performing a notarization remotely using two-way audio-video technology.
+A remote online notarization (RON) is the act of performing a notarization remotely using two-way audio-visual technology.
 It is the online equivalent of an in-person, paper-based notarization where every part of the process is done via the Internet.
-In addition, and in contrast to other forms of remote notarization, a remote online notarization:
+In addition, and in contrast to other forms of remote notarization, remote online notarization:

 • Uses electronic documents, signatures and Notary seals.